rancher/elemental-toolkit/packages/immutable-rootfs/README.md

 boot time with the immutable specific setup.
 The immutability concept refers to read only root (`/`) system.
 To ensure the linux OS is still functional certain paths or areas are required to be writable, in those cases an ephemeral overlay tmpfs is set in place.
-Additionaly, the immutable rootfs module can also mount a custom list of device blocks with read write permissions, those are mostly devoted to store persistent data.
+Additionally, the immutable rootfs module can also mount a custom list of device blocks with read write permissions, those are mostly devoted to store persistent data.